Home > WWII VETERANS > U.S. Navy >

 Throughout his life on the Vineyard he carried on his mother's tradition of serving rich and beautiful waffles on Sunday mornings - it was a standing, open invitation to all his family and friends.
 The tradition is still being carried on today.
 He was his own free spirit.
 He was predeceased by his loving wife, Mary Stevens, on Jan.
 25, 2003.

-He is survived by four sons, William H.Y.
+At the time of his death, he was survived by four sons, William H.Y.
 Stevens Jr. of Front Royal, Va., Robert J. Stevens of Auburndale, Johnathan P. Stevens of Seattle, Wash., and Peter D. Stevens of Methuen; two daughters, Marylyn M. Stevens-Bugbee of Crystal River, Fla., and Sharon R. Stevens Grunden of Oak Bluffs; a sister, Margaret Sharpe Clark of Andover, and 12 grandchildren.

 Links to this Veterans History